jupyterlab/jupyterlab/docs/source/extension/extension_tutorial.rst

         // Add the command to the palette. palette.addItem({ command, category: 'Tutorial' });
       }
+    };

+    export default plugin;

-The first new block of code creates a ``MainAreaWidget`` instance with an empty content ``Widget`` as its child.
+The first new block of code defines (and calls) a reusable widget creator function.
+That function returns a ``MainAreaWidget`` instance that has an empty content ``Widget`` as its child.
 It also assigns the main area widget a unique ID, gives it a label that will appear as its tab title, and makes the tab closable by the user.
 The second block of code adds a new command with id ``apod:open`` and label *Random Astronomy Picture* to JupyterLab.
-When the command executes, it attaches the widget to the main display area if it is not already present and then makes it the active tab.
+When the command executes, it checks that the widget isn't disposed, attaches the widget to the main display area if it is not already present and then makes it the active tab.
 The last new line of code uses the command id to add the command to the command palette in a section called *Tutorial*.

 Build your extension again using ``jlpm run build`` (unless you are using ``jlpm run watch`` already) and refresh the browser tab.
 Open the command